VirtualBrightPlayz/sbox-utils/README.md

 A collection of utility scripts for s&amp;box gamemode devs

+## AStar/NavGraph

+- A Navigation Graph that uses AStar (as far I can tell, it could be a modified version of AStar) for pathfinding
+- Supports runtime graph changes (aka, hammer isn't required)

+### No Example Yet
+Just look at the `USAGE.md` and `API.md` for more info

 ## HelpUI

 - Adds the current controls and what they do in the bottom left corner, similar to Minecraft for consoles